paulrudy/alfred-type-it/README.md

 # Type It - Alfred workflow

+## Note on updating to version 2+

+The bundleID has changed since version 1.x.
+Importing later versions than 3.x will create a new Alfred workflow instead of updating the previous one.

+Once you've imported the new version, delete the old version (check the version number beginning with `v` at the top of the main window).
+This also means that any changes you've made to the workflow's configuration will need to be redone.
+___

 Type the clipboard contents with options for typing speed.
 Useful for dialog boxes on some sites that disable pasting.

 ## Setup